HackerYou/HYFallBootcamp2014/Wordpress/Week 8/weekly_project.md

 * The front end should display the portfolio pieces.
 This is an opportunity to get creative and to use all of the design, CSS and JavaScript/jQuery knowledge that you have acquired so far.

 Example portfolio type Wordpress websites can be seen here: http://themify.me/themes#portfolio-theme

+If you're done that then work on something a bit more challenging.
+Remember that demo day is next week so try to combine your knowledge and experience of CSS, HTML, JavaScript and jQuery to come up with something impressive.